M66B/FairEmail/FAQ.md

 see [here](https://developer.android.com/preview/privacy/scoped-storage) and [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/) for more details.

 If you use MIUI, please make sure [MIUI optimization](https://android.stackexchange.com/questions/191228/what-is-miui-optimization) is enabled in the developer settings.
+You can enable the developer options by tapping a few times on the MIUI version number in the settings, About phone.

 <br />